Skip to main content

 How to operate a Hathor full node?

-The following article provides a journey to assist entities in operating Hathor full node: Hathor full node pathway.
+The following article provides a journey to assist organizations in operating Hathor full node: Hathor full node pathway.

-The entity's system comprises all components of its use case, except for those regarding integration — i.e., Hathor headless wallet, Hathor Network, and Hathor full node.
-Some of these components may be modules that the entity will develop specifically for the use case, and others may already exist to attend to purposes beyond the scope of the use case.
+The organization's system comprises all components of its use case, except for those regarding integration — i.e., Hathor headless wallet, Hathor Network, and Hathor full node.
+Some of these components may be modules that the organization will develop specifically for the use case, and others may already exist to attend to purposes beyond the scope of the use case.

 Integration environment

-Besides obviously the entity's system, the integration environment comprises two other components: Hathor headless wallet and Hathor full node.
-To integrate a system, an entity needs to take care of the integration environment, i.e., infrastructure, configuration, and support services to run Hathor headless wallet and Hathor full node.
+Besides obviously the organization's system, the integration environment comprises two other components: Hathor headless wallet and Hathor full node.
+To integrate a system, an organization needs to take care of the integration environment, i.e., infrastructure, configuration, and support services to run Hathor headless wallet and Hathor full node.

 Configuration of the integration environment

-Similarly, Hathor headless wallet web API should not be publicly accessible.
+Similarly, Hathor headless wallet HTTP API should not be publicly accessible.
 The only possible exception would be a deliberate design decision to fulfill some specific uncommon requirement of a use case.

 Connections among components